WM: Waterville Valley Climbing

 |Shared By:||Jay Knower on Oct 26, 2011|

-While Dickey Ledge receives probably 90% of the climbing traffic, others are content to scour the hills and mountains for more rock.
-There's a lot of rock out there: some of it is good, some of it is terrible, and some of it is completely inaccessible.
-But people keep looking, hoping to stumble upon the next Main Cliff, but more likely finding solitude, beautiful mountain views, and a profound respect for the uniqueness of the Waterville Valley area.
+There's still a lot of untouched rock out there: some of it is good, some of it is terrible, and some of it is completely inaccessible.
+But people keep looking, hoping to stumble upon the next Waimea*, but more likely finding solitude, beautiful mountain views, and a profound respect for the uniqueness of the Waterville Valley area.

 Classic Climbing Routes at WM: Waterville Valley